 (ii) Second, extract evenly spaced 1 MW AORDC segments extending from MCL to the minimum RRS price.
 These segments form the nonlinear portion of the RRS ASDC;

-(iii) Third, assign the remaining 1 MW segments of the AORDC to ECRS and Non-Spin alternately, until the requirements for both products have been met; and
+(iii) Third, extract evenly spaced 1 MW AORDC segments extending from MCL to the minimum ECRS price.
+These segments form the nonlinear portion of the ECRS ASDC;

+(iv) Fourth, extract evenly spaced 1 MW AORDC segments extending from MCL to the minimum Non-Spin price.
+These segments form the nonlinear portion of the Non-Spin ASDC;

+(v) Fifth, extract evenly spaced 1 MW AORDC segments extending from MCL to the minimum DRRS price.
+These segments form the nonlinear portion of the DRRS ASDC; and

-(iv) Assign any remaining 1 MW segments of the AORDC priced above $0.01/MWh to Non-Spin.
+(vi) Assign any remaining 1 MW segments of the AORDC priced above $0.01/MWh to Non-Spin.

-The minimum prices for Reg-Up and RRS are defined as follows:
+The minimum prices for Reg-Up, RRS ECRS, Non-Spin, and DRRS are defined as follows: